 In addition, it is important to remember that the dedicated time and support requirement for ACGME activities is a minimum, recognizing that, depending on the unique needs of the program, additional support may be warranted.
 The need to ensure adequate resources, including adequate support and dedicated time for the program director, is also addressed in Institutional Requirement II.B.1.
 The amount of support and dedicated time needed for individual programs will vary based on a number of factors and may exceed the minimum specified in the applicable specialty/subspecialty-specific Program Requirements.
-It is expected that the Sponsoring Institution, in partnership with its accredited programs, will ensure support for program directors to fulfill their program responsibilities effectively.
+It is expected that the Sponsoring Institution, in partnership with its accredited programs, will ensure support for program directors, core faculty members, and program coordinators to fulfill their program responsibilities effectively.

 II.A.3.
-Qualifications of the program director: must include subspecialty expertise and qualifications acceptable to the Review Committee; (Core) II.A.3.a) II.A.3.b) must include current certification in the subspecialty for which they are the program director by the American Board of Surgery or subspecialty qualifications that are acceptable to the Review Committee; (Core) [Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this subspecialty] II.A.3.c) licensure to practice medicine in the state where the program is located; (Core) II.A.3.d) demonstrated scholarly activity in at least one of the areas listed ir section II.D.2.; (Detail) II.A.3.d).(1) Program directors must demonstrate ongoing peer- reviewed scholarship.
-(Core) II.A.3.d).(1).(a) Scholarship should include at least three peer- reviewed scholarly projects over the most recent five-year period, or other scholarship acceptable to the Review Committee.
-(Detail) II.A.3.e) at least five years of practice after completion of a pediatric surgery fellowship; and, (Core) II.A.3.f) at least two years of prior experience in graduate medical education, as a site director, program director, associate program director in a general surgery program, or another position of responsibility in a residency/fellowship program.
+Qualifications of the program director: II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; (Core) II.A.3.b) must include current certification in the subspecialty for which they are the program director by the American Board of Thoracic Surgery, or subspecialty qualifications that are acceptable to the Review Committee; and, (Core) [Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this subspecialty] II.A.3.c) must include active participation in scholarly activity by one or more of the following: (Core) II.A.3.c).(1) peer-reviewed funding; (Detail) II.A.3.c).(2) publication of original research or review articles in peer- reviewed journals or chapters in textbooks; (Detail) II.A.3.c).(3) publication or presentation of case reports or clinical series at local, regional, or national professional and scientific society meetings; or, (Detail) II.A.3.c).(4) participation in national committees or educational organizations.
+(Detail) II.A.3.d) must include documented experience in education of congenital cardiac surgery fellows.
 (Core)